vecinomio/DevOpsA3Training/README.md

   - how to create an ALB Stack in custom VPC.
   - how to create a Bastion Stack in custom VPC.
   - how to create Jenkins and Jenkins-ebs stacks in custom VPC.
-  - how to create ECR Stack in custom VPC.
+  - how to create ECR-repo Stack in custom VPC.
-  - how to create ECS-roles Stack in custom VPC.
+  - how to create ECS-cluster Stack in custom VPC.
   - how to create ECS-task Stack in custom VPC.